Bataan (film): Production

 The film is notable for depicting a racially diverse but integrated and cohesive fighting force (including a black, Asian, Latino, and Irish soldier) at a time when the United States military was racially segregated.
-In his autobiography, Schary wrote that he was intentionally trying to break the color barrier in American War films and was specifically criticized by some studio executives for casting an African-American actor (Kenneth Spencer).
+In his autobiography, Schary wrote that he was intentionally trying to break the color barrier in American war films and was specifically criticized by some studio executives for casting an African-American actor (Kenneth Spencer).
 None the less, he purposely did not tell writer Robert Andrews which character it would be, so as to avoid any racial dialogue.
-The depiction of racial integration prevented the film's showing in the American South.
+The depiction of racial integration prevented the film's showing in parts of the American South.

 Scenes from the 1934 RKO film The Lost Patrol, directed by John Ford, were reused in this production.

 The film premièred in New York City on June 3, 1943.

 Reception

 Bosley Crowther, critic for The New York Times, described it as "a surprisingly credible conception of what that terrible experience must have been for some of the men who endured it", albeit with "melodramatic flaws and ... some admitted technical mistakes."
 In the end, "it doesn't insult the honor of dead soldiers".
 In The Nation in 1943, critic James Agee wrote: "The people who made this film, I judge, were lucky enough to believe in it so warmly and innocently that the small area they staked out in nature remained at the fertile center of their affection, and their cinematic intelligence and skill—with none left over for self-congratulation from the sidelines—were released entirely to the proper business of embodiment.
 What they had to embody was as formal and naive as a pulp story."

-Writing in The Nation, film critic Manny Farber describes Fixed Bayonets as “suspenseful, off-beat, variant of the Bill Maudlin cartoon…Funny, morbid, the best war film since Bataan (film) (1943).”

-Farber adds: “I wouldn’t mind seeing it seven times.”

 The film was a hit when first released to theaters; according to MGM records it earned $2,049,000 in the US and Canada and $1,068,000 overseas, resulting in a profit of $1,140,000.